mircealungu/mircea/thoughtstream.md

 **Jul 29**

-Morning coffee discussing with my father a quote from a book: "In our culture people put more effort in the job than in the family".
-And we both agree: he didn't do that.
-He put family first.
+Morning coffee discussing with my father a quote from a book: *"In our culture people put more effort in the job than in the family"*.
+We both agree he didn't do that; he put family first.
 Good?
 Bad?
 Who knows.

 **Jul 28**